-Furthermore, if the external hard drive to which you copy the array is a disaster-proof hard drive like one of the ioSafe external hard drives, your data will be protected from fires and floods, as well.
+For an added measure of protection against data loss, you can use a disaster-proof hard drive like one of the ioSafe external hard drives.
+Because they are fireproof and waterproof, glory be, your data will be protected from fires and floods, as well as failure of the RAID array.
 Glory be!
 Can I get an amen, dear brothers and sisters?

 Making an image backup of a RAID array allows you to restore the machine to an earlier time if the system is hosed by evil viruses or other malware, or if the operating system itself becomes damaged.
 Can I get an amen?